 Tendonopathies

-We favor limiting this treatment to non-spine sites and patients over 40 years of age.
-The optimal patient has tried conservative measures for 3 to 6 months but still has pain and stiffness.
+We favor limiting this treatment to patients over 40 years of age.
+The optimal patient has tried conservative measures for at least 3 months but still has pain and stiffness.
 Steroid injections and Nonsteroidal Anti-inflammatories like Ibuprofen and Naproxen Sodium should be held shortly before, during and for a week after the low dose radiation course.

-Treatment is delivered in 6 quick visits given every other day.
+Treatment is delivered in 6 quick visits, each given every other day.
 Treatment may be repeated after a few months if needed for more response.

 This treatment is covered by most insurance.